 Wow.
 What can even be said about Strasbourg's architecture?
 Surely naively, I was expecting just a few streets of half-timbered houses.
 But no, it's everywhere.
 Around every.
 Single.
 Corner.

 Fun fact of the day: the center of Strasbourg - known as the Grande Ile, was the first city to be made a UNESCO World Heritage site in 1988.
 It won't take long for you to see why that was incredibly well-deserved.

 Take a stroll into town and delight in the black and white timber-framed buildings - you can imagine Belle bursting into song amidst the quaint streets.

 I hope you'll love Strasbourg as much as we did!
-Thanks for stopping by!
-Don't forget to drop by and share your tips after you get back! xx
+Don't forget to share your tips after you get back and subscribe to the newsletter for my free, downloadable carry-on packing guide for Europe! xx

 You may also like...

 12/13/2018 08:10:39 am

 Love this.
 Strasbourg is on my agenda for 2019, but I plan to take the train from Basel in Switzerland to see it.
 I adore the houses of the Alsace but I wasn’t aware of the stature of the Cathedral.
 One more reason to go.
 Cheers.